Brake (Anderson): Plot summary

-Devon - a late clone of the Rostomily Brotherhood, whose struggle to help unite the Earth two centuries earlier was described in "Un-Man" - recognizes Serge Andreyev, one of these four passengers, as a former Engineer who had been expelled from the Order "for good reasons," and confronts him - whereupon Andreyev pulls a gun.
-Captain Banning comes upon the tableau and manages to get Devon free.
-This precipitates the conspirators into acting quicker than they planned, taking over strategic positions in the ship, killing two crew members out of hand, and imprisoning several others.
-However, Captain Banning remains at large and manages to free and rally his crew.
-They are hampered by the "Reformers" having all the firearms - since none are normally carried aboard space freighters.
-This, however, is compensated for by turning off the ship's artificial gravity - free fall giving the spacemen a considerable advantage over "landlubbers" - and by the Captain's considerable skill with throwing knives.
-Captain and crew, together with Luke and Cleonie, engage in a series of grim battles and manage to kill three of the four would-be hijackers, though Luke is severely wounded.
+Devon - a clone of the Rostomily Brotherhood, whose struggle to help unite the Earth two centuries earlier was described in "Un-Man" - recognizes Serge Andreyev, one of the four passengers, as a former Engineer who had been expelled from the Order, and confronts him - whereupon Andreyev pulls a gun.
+Captain Banning comes upon the two and manages to free Devon.
+The conspirators are forced to launch their takeover of the ship ahead of schedule.
+Captain Banning remains at large and manages to free and rally his crew.
+They are hampered by the "Reformers" having all the firearms.
+Banning turns off the artificial gravity, giving them a tactical advantage over the conspirators.
+Luke and Cleonie manage to kill three of the four would-be hijackers, though Luke is severely wounded.
+Professor Gomez, leader of the Reformers group, holes up in the ship's engine room and demands the crew's surrender.
+From Devon's knowledge of the "Reformers", the Captain concludes that he and his crew would be killed at the conspirators' asteroid, and that they have nothing to lose.

-However, Professor Gomez - leader of the Reformers group - holes up in the ship's engine room, where it would take the Captain and his crew hours to cut through the thick metal partitions.
-He demands that everyone surrender to him and take the ship to the conspirators' asteroid.
-Otherwise, he will flush the ship's reaction mass into space, dooming everybody to die in interstellar space; with "a face of embodied Purpose, known through millennial of slaughterhouse history" he declares his determination to die, too, if they reject his terms.

-From the revived Devon's knowledge of the "Reformers", the Captain concludes that he and his crew would be killed out of hand at the conspirators' asteroid, and that therefore they have nothing to lose.
 They cut through the partitions, get into the engine room and kill Gomez - who has already flushed a large part of the reaction mass into space.